google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

 ## Problem parallaxers

-To begin with let’s take a look at two common ways of achieving a parallax effect, and in particular why they are unsuitable for our purposes.
+To begin with, let’s take a look at two common ways of achieving a parallax effect, and in particular, why they are unsuitable for our purposes.

 ### Bad: using scroll events

-The key requirement of parallaxing is that it should be scroll-coupled; for every single change in the page’s scroll position the parallaxing element's position should update.
+The key requirement of parallaxing is that it should be scroll-coupled; for every single change in the page’s scroll position, the parallaxing element's position should update.
 While that sounds simple, an important mechanism of modern browsers is their ability to work asynchronously.
 This applies, in our particular case, to scroll events.
 In most browsers scroll events are delivered